 For these reasons, the Community Food Bank of Southern Arizona hosted the Closing the Hunger Gap conference in September 2013, to bring this emerging conversation to the forefront.
 Over 300 people attended from 170 different organizations, including food banks and ally organizations like school districts, health organizations, advocacy groups, academics, and food businesses.
 The process of bringing this event together was equally, if not more, important as the event itself.
 Many of these initial conversations led to ideas for educational sessions at the conference, which featured expert panels as well as invited participants to share their expertise.
 Representatives from 10 leading food banks and ally organizations formed a national Leadership Team to steer an inclusive process which included hundreds of conversations with food bankers in a wide variety of roles all over the United States.

 After the 2013 Conference, the Leadership Team continued working together to develop the network’s vision, goals, and strategic priorities.
-The Oregon Food Bank will host the Closing the Hunger Gap: Cultivating Food Justice conference in September 2015.
-This conference will bring together more than 500 attendees for a vibrant, diverse, and inspiring event where attendees have ample time to learn new skills, discuss innovative programs, and network with their peers.
-The conference will also provide an opportunity for attendees to strategize around the CTHG priorities and help to plan the direction of our growing movement.
+The Oregon Food Bank hosted the Closing the Hunger Gap: Cultivating Food Justice conference in September 2015.
+This conference brought together more than 500 attendees for a vibrant, diverse, and inspiring event where attendees had ample time to learn new skills, discuss innovative programs, and network with their peers.
+Northwest Harvest hosted the Closing the Hunger Gap: From Charity to Solidarity conference in September 2017.
+The 2019 Conference will be announced in 2018.